 - Qualitative vs. Quantitative

 And include the following contextual methods to use:

 - Scripted (lab-based) use of product,

 - De-contextualization (not using the product), and

-- A hybrid of them all.
+- A hybrid of them all

 Check out his thorough explanation for the framework, it’ll help you decide when to use different research methods.

+This one should be pretty self explanatory.
+Just like we want to avoid building features for the sake of building, we want to avoid research for the sake of research.
 The purpose of user research is to learn; to find out what works, what to iterate on, and then, move to a new problem.

 Reusing old ideas isn’t conducive to learning, at least not anything new.

 Whenever you launch a new research project, send it to a single participant first.
 If they get confused or can’t complete it for any other reason, revise it.
-Make sure that users can understand your tasks or questions and that you receive their feedback. hen, rinse and repeat the test until you’re 100% sure your research is going to produce meaningful results.
+Make sure that users can understand your tasks or questions and that you receive their feedback.
+Then, rinse and repeat the test until you’re 100% sure your research is going to produce meaningful results.